 - You can read the latest Government guidance here

 - There is also a lot of useful information and guidance on the Mayor of London's website

 Reporting a repair

-We are also continuing to carry out non-urgent repairs, but we ask for your patience and understanding, as these are likely to take longer than usual to complete and may have to be rearranged at short notice if an emergency arises.
+We are also continuing to carry out non-urgent repairs, but we ask for your patience and understanding, as these may take longer than usual to complete and may have to be rearranged at short notice if an emergency arises.

 As you will appreciate, our operatives are working in difficult conditions and we need to ensure they have the time and resources to work efficiently and safely.
-Please help us by considering if you can delay reporting your non-urgent repair until the lockdown restrictions are lifted.
-When contacting us about a repair, please also let us know if anyone in your household is self-isolating or shielding.
+When contacting us about a repair, please let us know if anyone in your household is self-isolating.

-When visiting your home, our operatives will be wearing full-personal protective equipment.
-They will also abide by the two-metre social distancing rule.
+When visiting your home, our operatives will be wearing PPE equipment.
+They will also maintain a social distance.

 When we visit your home, please help by:

 - Wearing a face covering while our operative is in your home